The Bothersome Man

 The Bothersome Man (Den brysomme mannen) is a 2006 Norwegian film.
 It was directed by Jens Lien after a script by Per H. V. Schreiner.
 The film stars Trond Fausa Aurvåg, Petronella Barker and Per Schaaning.
 The story is about a man suddenly finding himself in an outwardly perfect, yet empty and unfulfilling dystopia, and his attempt to escape.
 The film was well received by critics, and was awarded three Amanda Awards in 2006.

-Synopsis
+Plot

 As the film begins, Andreas Ramsfjell is underground in a train station.
 He is watching a couple kiss; however, the kiss lacks any sign of aesthetics - on the contrary, it looks hideous and abominable.
 Andreas seems to be increasingly unsettled until eventually he steps forward and jumps off the track in front of a subway train and the scene abruptly ends.